SpiderOak/flow-python/README.md

 ## TODO

-- Implement remaining Flow API methods.
-- Document all arguments of the Flow API.
+- Document all arguments of the Flow API methods.
 - Document Flow dict objects that are returned on many of the methods.
 Or find a better way to return these (objects vs dicts?).
-- Unit Testing the flow module.
-- It has support for multiple sessions but this hasn't been tested yet.
+- Add support for multiple flowapp sessions.
-- Auto-generate API methods from the `flowapp` API.
-- See other TODOs in source code.